jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 Each use case is different but it usually takes a couple of months for us to implement a new grid.
 Most of our functions are implemented very quickly, but there is always one that requires a lot of bespoke work and effort.

-**Can we add a grid implementation?**
+**Can we add our own grid implementation?**

 Yes, you can.
+We provide a basic interface that all grid implementations should implement.

 We would be delighted if others contributed to our current grid implementations.
-Please get in touch.
+Please get in touch with details.

 **Do you support all the functionality in the underlying grid e.g. grouping?**

+Yes, if the underlying grid contains functionality then AdapTable will support.

-Yes, if the underlying grid has grouping then AdapTable will support it fully and all our functions will work while grouping is applied.
+For example, if the underlying grid has grouping or Tree Views or Master Detail, then AdapTable will support it fully and all our functions will work while grouping is applied.
 For example, see the ag-Grid grouping demo on our demo site.

 ## Libraries and Frameworks